|

 The magnificent coastline called

-the Great Ocean Road stretches from Geelong in Victoria all the
+the Great Ocean Road stretches from Geelong in Victoria all the way

-Apostles and London Arch.
+and London Arch.

-Accommodation is found along the way in relaxed country beachside
+Accommodation is found along the way in relaxed country beachside towns

-and you can see fairy penguins along this coastline too.
+see fairy penguins along this coastline too.

 If you do the Great Ocean Road in an easterly direction